 The BirdNote community honors Bob Sundstrom, BirdNote's beloved lead writer, science advisor, and trip leader, with the following messages of love and support.
-Bob and his wife, Sally Alhadeff, made the difficult decision to forgo hospitalization and treatment for Bob following a recurrence of leukemia, and he is at home in hospice care.
+Bob’s passing on May 16, 2021, marks the loss of a great friend to the BirdNote community.
 Thank you to everyone who has contributed to this page.
 We are heartened by your stories and notes of deep gratitude.

 MESSAGES TO BOB FROM THE BIRDNOTE COMMUNITY